Jammy2211/PyAutoCTI/paper/paper.md

 Figure 1 shows an example of the CTI calibration data which `PyAutoCTI` was originally developed to fit -- warm pixels in the Hubble Space Telescope [@Massey2010d].
 Warm pixels are similar to short circuits in the CCD electrostatic potentials used to collect charge, which continuously inject spurious charge into specific pixels.
-These should appear as delta functions in the data, with CTI trails appearing in Fig 1 in the parallel clocking direction (upwards in Figure 1) next to each warm pixel. `PyAutoCTI` has dedicated functionality for fitting 1D calibration datasets such as those extracted from warm pixels. `PyAutoCTI` also supports for 2D calibration datasets, for example charge injection line imaging calibration data, which will be used to calibrate CTI for the European Space Agency's
+These should appear as delta functions in the data, with CTI trails appearing in Figure 1 in the parallel clocking direction (upwards in Figure 1) next to each warm pixel. `PyAutoCTI` has dedicated functionality for fitting 1D calibration datasets such as those extracted from warm pixels. `PyAutoCTI` also supports for 2D calibration datasets, for example charge injection line imaging calibration data, which will be used to calibrate CTI for the European Space Agency's